AnkurSaxena135/Divide-Board-into-k-groups/README.md

 One approach to achieve a sure-shot solution is to ensure that the cell being assigned always has the lowest degree i.e. 2.
 An algorith would look as follows:

 1. Start from any corner since they have the lowest degree on the entire board.
-2. Assigned a group to the current cell and mark it as visited.
+2. Assign a group to the current cell and mark it as assigned.
 3. Decrease degree of neighbouring cells by 1.
 4. Select the next neighbour with the lowest degree i.e. 2
-5. Repeat 1-3 until all cells are visited.
+5. Repeat 1-3 until all cells are assigned.

 ## Code